Bank Guarantee -Definition, Example, Types & Benefits

 Types of Bank GuaranteeA bank guarantee is issued for a specific amount with a predetermined period under which the guarantee given by the bank applies to the contract.
-Let’s understand the different types of bank guarantees.
+Let’s understand the different types of BG.
 Here they are as follows:

-1. Financial BG - By issuing a financial bank guarantee, the bank or a financial institution promises the exporters that the financial obligations of the BG contract will be met by the bank in case the importer is unable to pay the exporter for their rendered services.
+1. Financial BG - By issuing a financial bank guarantee, a bank guarantee provider like a bank or a financial institution promises the exporters that the financial obligations of the BG contract will be met by the bank in case the importer is unable to pay the exporter for their rendered services.
 These guarantees are generally issued in exchange for security deposits where a financial commitment is required from the importer.
 It means the importers can pay the exporters with a financial bank guarantee instead of depositing the money.

 3. In some cases, the issuing bank may also require security to be provided by the applicant to cover the BG amount.

-Once the issuing bank is satisfied with the information provided by the applicant, it will issue a BG in the favor of the exporter.
+Once the issuing bank is satisfied with the information provided by the applicant, it will issue an international bank guarantee in the favor of the exporter.

-Documents Required For BGAs mentioned above, when an applicant applies for a bank guarantee, they go through an extensive evaluation process in the hands of a particular bank.
-To obtain a bank guarantee, there are certain required documents which they are required to provide.
+Documents Required For BGAs mentioned above, when an applicant applies for a foreign bank guarantee, they go through an extensive evaluation process in the hands of a particular bank.
+To obtain a bank guarantee, there are certain required documents that they are required to provide.
 Here they are as follows: